AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 #### Developer with a Console config file

-This flow is intended for developers who do not have access to [Adobe Developer Console](/console) as entitled Enterprise Organization users, likely due to permission issues, but can get credentials that are tied to a Project Firefly workspace from an entitled Enterprise Organization administrator or developer.
+This flow is intended for developers who do not have access to [Adobe Developer Console](/console) as entitled Enterprise Organization users, likely due to permission issues, but can get credentials that are tied to a App Builder workspace from an entitled Enterprise Organization administrator or developer.

 For this flow to work, the developer should ask someone with access to set up a project and a workspace following the last few sections.
 With the workspace correctly set up, the credentials can downloaded by authorized [Adobe Developer Console](/console) users through the `Download all` button in Workspace overview.